datatrail-jhu/01_chromebookintro/manuscript/05_filestorage.md

 ![The Files options lets you see how much storage you have left.](images/05_filestorage/05_chromebookintro_filestorage-5.png)

 Despite the limitation on local storage you can also store some of your files and data on the cloud.
 We will talk about different options for this depending on whether you are storing code, data, or other files later.
 But in general, you have access to all of your files stored on the "cloud" here as well.
 For example, everything in Google Drive is also available from the _Files_ App.
-These files aren't saved to your computer, they are saved on the internet, so you will need an internet connection to be able to access them.
+These files aren't saved to your computer, they are saved on the Internet, so you will need an Internet connection to be able to access them.
 To see these files click on "Google Drive" on the left hand side of the _Files_ App.

 ![Google Drive files can be accessed from the Files App](images/05_filestorage/05_chromebookintro_filestorage-6.png)